Translate

 Iberian Wolf, our first ever sighting.

-By the following lunch time, we hand made it to the Castillo de Los Rojas.
+We hand-made it to the Castillo de Los Rojas.

-The road had become, very narrow, and steep, we had to evaluate our onward journey.
+The road had become very narrow and steep; we had to evaluate our onward journey.

 twenty-eight packs, numbering between 140 and 196 Wolves.